vigil-hayes/PetriDish/INSTRUCTIONS.md

 ## Step 12: createGameBoard
 Write the definition of a function called createGameBoard in main.cpp

-The function initializes pd.gameboard as a new GameBoard.
+The function should fill in and generate the array of doubly linked lists associated with *pd.gameboard->board*.

 *pd.gameboard* should be able to hold all the Bacteria in pd.ecosystem.
 If not, increase the dimensions of *pd.gameboard->height* and *pd.gameboard->width* to accomodate all the Bacteria in pd.ecosystem.